Snowmobiles & OSVs

 communications.
 He also was extensively involved in Aviation and

 Filming.
-As far as snowmobiles, he saw the need for a lightweight
+As far as snow travel, he saw the need for a lightweight

 (at the time) snowmobile to haul equipment to the North to the South